-A C shaped handle is the most common found on most mugs big or small.
+The C shaped handle is the most common found on most mugs, big or small.
 The C handle is the strongest of all grips.
-A C shape handle accommodates all fingers on a large mug.
+The C shape handle accommodates all fingers on a large mug.
 On a regular mug, the index and middle finger grip the handle.
 The ring finger on the outside helps steady the mug.

-A D shaped handle is larger and squarer than a C shaped handle.
+The D shaped handle is more significant and squarer than a C shaped handle.
 The D will accommodate all fingers on a large mug.
 On regular mugs, the D handle will accommodate the index middle and ring finger.
-While the little finger or ‘pinkie’ will steady the mug.
+At the same time, the little finger or ‘pinkie’ will steady the mug.